New Windsor man sentenced in child sex abuse - NewsBreak

 News 12

-A former Fairfield town official is facing animal cruelty charges for the second time in four years, according to police.
-Former Representative Town Meeting member and legislative candidate Raymond Neuberger was charged Tuesday in the death of a cat back in August.
-Police say the cat died from blunt force...

-Police arrest Newark prep school guidance counselor fired over alleged inappropriate contact
+Police arrest Newark prep school guidance counselor who was fired over alleged inappropriate contact

 A guidance counselor who worked at St. Benedict’s Prep in Newark was arrested and is accused of trying to make contact and foster a relationship with what he thought was an underage boy.
 Several Jersey City police officers walked up the flight of stairs leading to the home of...